sulhimbn/qwen-code/docs/telemetry.md

     - `response_text` (if applicable)
     - `auth_type`

-- `qwen_code.tool_output_truncated`: This event occurs when the output of a tool call is too large and gets truncated.
+- `qwen-code.tool_output_truncated`: This event occurs when the output of a tool call is too large and gets truncated.
   - **Attributes**:
     - `tool_name` (string)
     - `original_content_length` (int)